SpikeCLIP: A Contrastive Language-Image Pretrained Spiking Neural Network: Related Work

-Although the extensive exploration of SNNs in single-modality tasks, their potential application in multimodal contexts remains largely untapped.
-However, deep neural networks have shown their efficacy in multimodal modeling, which can be broadly categorized into single-stream architectures such as OSCAR \citep{li2020oscar} and SimVLM \citep{wang2021simvlm}, and dual-stream architectures like CLIP and WenLan \citep{huo2021wenlan}.
-Single-stream models process multimodal inputs through a unified architecture, where all types of data are combined at an early stage before being fed into task-specific layers while dual-stream models process each modality through separate sub-networks first and then merge the outputs of these networks at a later stage.
+Deep neural networks have shown their efficacy in multimodal modeling, which can be broadly categorized into single-stream architectures such as OSCAR \citep{li2020oscar} and SimVLM \citep{wang2021simvlm}, and dual-stream architectures like CLIP and WenLan \citep{huo2021wenlan}. } Single-stream models process multimodal inputs through a unified architecture, where all types of data are combined at an early stage before being fed into task-specific layers while dual-stream models process each modality through separate sub-networks first and then merge the outputs of these networks at a later stage.
 Single-stream models are less flexible in handling the specific characteristics of each modality, as every type of input is treated uniformly through the same network layers.
 In contrast, dual-stream models can optimize the processing for each modality independently, which can lead to better handling of the unique features of each data type.
 Our preliminary attempts with single-stream architectures have not yielded the desired results probably because it is hard for SNNs to capture interactions between different types of data early in the forms of spike trains.
 However, we found that SNNs, when implemented with a dual-stream architecture and trained with a method that combines alignment pre-training with dual-loss fine-tuning, can rival the performance of their ANN counterparts in various multimodal classification tasks.
 Moreover, they display the capacity for zero-shot learning.

+{ Although the extensive exploration of SNNs in single-modality tasks, their potential application in multimodal contexts remains largely untapped.
+Several recent studies \cite{liu2022event,guo2023transformer,jiang2023cmci} have demonstrated the feasibility of integrating multimodal information into SNN models.
+However, these studies primarily focus on modalities such as speech and images, with few addressing the fusion of text and image modalities. \citet{panchev2005spiking} proposes a simple SNN module for robots to better understand language instructions; however, this module does not qualify as a multimodal SNN since it excludes the integration of both text and image data.
+In contrast, our work is among the first to focus on the fusion of text and image modalities.
+We introduce a two-stage training method for multimodal SNNs and achieve promising performance across several benchmark datasets. }